verygoodplugins/freescout-gpt-assistant/README.md

    - No configuration needed - works automatically with GPT-4o and newer models
    - See "Prompt Caching" section below for details

-*Note: Prices are subject to change.
-Check [OpenAI's pricing page](https://openai.com/pricing) for current rates.*
+*Pricing is subject to change; figures based on [OpenAI's 2025 pricing documentation](https://openai.com/api/pricing/).*

 ### Documentation Integration